 Respect your guests.

-One of the key mistakes we see Event Organisers make at Quicket, is taking an incredibly painless and quick checkout process and slowing it down by adding far too many custom questions.
-Though we do offer you the power to collect and obtain as much data as possible form your guests, we do advise against it.
+One of the key mistakes we see Event Organisers make at Quicket, is taking an incredibly painless and quick checkout process and slowing it down by adding far too many custom questions (Do you really need to know their star-sign?).
+Though we do offer you the power to collect and obtain as much data as possible from your guests, we also advise against it.
 We said it earlier in the article - time kills deals.
 Forcing people to fill in forms causes a drop in conversion and your bottom line.

 Keep the checkout process as short as possible by keeping the fields you ask your guests to fill in to a bare minimum in terms of your specific event needs.

 People are incredibly sensitive about who they give their data to and what it may be used for.
 Make sure that if you intend to use this data for marketing at a later date that you have the ticket buyers consent to do so.
 If needs be, add a custom question specifically asking permission to email them in future.
 For more information on the implications of using data with consent click here.